 Thanks Som and Som for being such excellent hosts!

-A complimentary stay at Yard Hostel was provided; all opinions are as always my own.
+P.S.
+A complimentary stay at Yard Hostel was provided.